Watch Stories

 With the Space Millenium, Galaxy Millenium and Supernova Millenium series, the WRX symbolically moves from the abyss to outer space.
 The collaboration with CNES gave birth to limited series of 100 pieces, designed as French exploration watches.
 The Space Millenium has also been seen on the wrist of Thomas Pesquet, French ESA astronaut, strengthening its appeal among enthusiasts of watches connected to scientific and space missions.

-To explore this universe further, Mostra has also published an article dedicated to the RALF TECH WRX Hybrid, the military watch of elite troops and professional deep divers.
+To explore the broader military history of the collection, Mostra has also published an article dedicated to the RALF TECH WRX Hybrid, the military watch of elite troops and professional deep divers.

 WRX Automatic, Hybrid, Electric: three interpretations of the same tool watch